Dakshina-code/Dakshinagpt-4o-/README.md

 If you need to migrate in a way that preserves use of the module-level client instead of instantiated clients, you can use the openai_global grit migration instead.

 Initialization

+What's changed
+Auto-retry with backoff if there's an error
+Proper types (for mypy/pyright/editors)
+You can now instantiate a client, instead of using a global default.
+Switch to explicit client instantiation
+Weights and Biases CLI will now be included in their own package Migration guide